kwabenasapong/openpldoc/manual/source/web_remote.rst

     |web_remote_show| If the screen is blanked, clicking on this button will
     unblank the display.

-    |web_remote_previous| This button will move you upward in the Service
+    |web_remote_previous| This button will move you upward through the Service
     Manager and Slide Controller.

-    |web_remote_next| This button will move you downward in the Service Manager
+    |web_remote_next| This button will move you downward through the Service
-    and Slide Controller.
+    Manager and Slide Controller.

 **Note:** The buttons Blank, Show, Prev and Next are conveniently located on the top and the bottom of the remote interace to help eliminate scrolling.